KuhlTime/bachelor-thesis/content/03_capabilities.md

 ![Windows Tablet Onboard - Source: K. Bellefleur](images/tablet-onboard.jpg)

 A small application, mimicking the functionality of a LED should indicate to everyone onboard that there is an active confined space operation.
-With that information the operators should be reminded that in case of any incoming emergencies they have to stuff or call additional personal to standby for any emergency that might happen inside that space.
+With that information the operators should be reminded that in case of any incoming emergencies they have to stuff or call additional personal to standby for any incident happening inside the confined space.
 In case the incoming emergency requires the complete stuff of the fire department the workers inside the confined space have to be notified and may need to terminate their operation.

 #### Version 1

-The first version of the application should have the very basic feature of displaying the on and off state with an additional offline indicator to show whenever the data could not be retrieved from the backend.
+The first version of the application should have the very basic feature of displaying the on and off state with an additional offline indicator to give a warning whenever the data could not be retrieved from the backend.

 #### Version 2

 Building up on the first version.
-The terminal should now implement a sound whenever the state of the LED indication changes and maybe play a little animation to subtly get the attention of the one looking at the screen.
+The terminal should now implement a sound whenever the state of the LED indicator changes and maybe play a little animation to subtly get the attention of whoever is looking at the monitor.

 #### Version 3